pysweeper/minesweeper/README.md

 # Pysweeper Joins the Battle!
+#The New and Improved Minesweeper:

 ## Py Enthusiasts: